Isoetes: Biochemistry and genetics

-Quillworts use Crassulacean acid metabolism (CAM) for carbon fixation.
-Some aquatic species don't have stomata and the leaves have a thick cuticle which prevents CO2 uptake, a task that is performed by their hollow roots instead, which absorb CO2 from the sediment.
+Quillworts use crassulacean acid metabolism (CAM) for carbon fixation.
+Some aquatic species do not have stomata and the leaves have a thick cuticle which prevents CO2 uptake, a task that is performed by their hollow roots instead, which absorb CO2 from the sediment.
 This has been studied extensively in Isoetes andicola.
 CAM is normally considered an adaptation to life in arid environments to prevent water loss with the plants opening their stomata at night rather than in the heat of the day.
 This allows CO2 to enter and minimises water loss.
 As mostly submerged aquatic plants, quillworts do not lack water and the use of CAM is considered to avoid competition with other aquatic plants for CO2 during daytime.

 The first detailed quillwort genome sequence, of I. taiwanensis, showed that there were differences from CAM in terrestrial plants.
 CAM involves the enzyme phosphoenolpyruvate carboxylase (PEPC) and plants have two forms of the enzyme.
 One is normally involved in photosynthesis and the other in central metabolism.
 From the genome sequence, it appears that in quillworts, both forms are involved in photosynthesis.
-In addition, the time of day of the peak abundance of some of the components of CAM was different from terrestrial plants.
-These fundamental differences in biochemistry suggests that CAM in quillworts is probably another example of convergent evolution of CAM during the more than 300 million years since the genus diverged from other plants.
+In addition, circadian expression of key CAM pathway genes peaked at different times of day than in angiosperms.
+These fundamental differences in biochemistry suggest that CAM in quillworts is probably another example of convergent evolution of CAM during the more than 300 million years since the genus diverged from other plants.
 However, they may also be because of differences between life in water and in the air.
 The genome sequence also provided two insights into its structure.
 First, genes and repeated non-coding regions were fairly evenly distributed across all the chromosomes.
 This is similar to genomes of other non-seed plants, but different from the seed plants (angiosperms) where there are distinctly more genes at the ends of chromosomes.
 Secondly, there was also evidence that the whole genome had been duplicated in the ancient past.

-Taxonomy

-Compared to other genera, Isoetes is poorly known.
-The first critical monograph on their taxonomy, written by Norma Etta Pfeiffer, was published in 1922 and remained a standard reference into the twenty-first century.
-Even after studies with cytology, scanning electron microscopy, and chromatography, species are difficult to identify and their phylogeny is disputed.
-Vegetative characteristics commonly used to distinguish other genera, such as leaf length, rigidity, color, or shape are variable and depend on the habitat.
-Most classification systems for Isoetes rely on spore characteristics, which make species identification nearly impossible without microscopy.
+There are species that switch from CAM to C3 photosynthesis when they go from being submerged in water to living terrestrially, and develop stomata on their leaves.
+Some species (I. palmeri, I. lechleri and I. karsteni), even under aerial conditions, rarely form stomata, and in some cases (I. triquetra and I. andina) appear to have completely lost the ability to produce stomata.